soloshun/llm_from_scratch/lecture_9_notes.md

 ### **CREATING A DATA LOADER**

-> We will implement a data loader that fetches input-output targe pairs using a sliding window approach
+> We will implement a data loader that fetches input-output target pairs using a sliding window approach
 > ![](images/data_loader_l9.png)

 - To implement efficient dataloaders, we collect `inputs` in a `tensor x`, where each row `represents one input context`.
 The second `tensor y` contains `the corresponding prediction targets(next word)`, which are created by shifting the input by one position